 The RMON statistics collection command is based on hardware counters.
-If the port is a user network interface (UNI), you must use the no shutdown interface configuration command to enable it before using the rmon collection stats command.
-UNIs are disabled by default.
+If the port is a user network interface (UNI) or enhanced network interface (ENI), you must use the no shutdown interface configuration command to enable it before using the rmon collection stats command.
+UNIs and ENIs are disabled by default.
 Network node interfaces (NNIs) are enabled by default.